carloschfa/apollo-mysql-server/README.md

 ## Apollo GraphQL admin page

-You can check the Apollo GraphQL admin page from your browser entering the server ip address with the port number (like this: http://your-server-ip-address:3001).
+You can check the Apollo GraphQL admin page from your browser entering the server IP address with the port number (like this: http://your-server-ip-address:3001).

 ## Remote Database Access